 - There are over 15 million people in the United States who suffer from alcoholism, so 1 in 400 is a pretty high number!

-The reason why alcohol is so dangerous to detox from is that of the body’s ability to essentially go into a state of shock.
-Usually occurring within a few hours, alcohol withdrawal takes place in both the brain and the body.
+The reason why alcohol is so dangerous to detox from is that, after forming a physical dependency on this substance, it causes the body to go into a state of shock when removed.
+Usually occurring within a few hours after a person’s last drink, alcohol withdrawal takes place in both the brain and the body.

-The last and most Dangerous Phase of Alcohol Withdrawal presents itself in hallucinations, fevers, seizures, possible liver or kidney failure, heart attack, and delirium tremens.
+The last and most Dangerous Phase of Alcohol Withdrawal can present more intense withdrawal symptoms, including hallucinations, fevers, seizures, possible liver or kidney failure, heart attack, and delirium tremens.

-This is all depending on the severity of consumption, length of time drinking, etc. Nevertheless, even for people who have only been drinking a short time, but in large amounts, should absolutely consider medical detox the safer bet when they are ready to stop drinking.
+This all depends on the severity of consumption, length of time drinking, etc. Nevertheless, even people who have only been drinking a short time, but in large amounts, should absolutely consider medical detox the safer bet when they are ready to stop drinking.

-Alcohol detox would be required in cases such as this in order to control the shakiness and agitation, and detox staff can perform a full evaluation of any underlying medical or mental issues.
-In the detox process, anticonvulsant medications, beta blockers or benzodiazepines can be administered to minimize withdrawal symptoms.
+Alcohol detox would be required in cases such as this in order to control the shakiness and agitation, and detox staff can perform a full evaluation of any underlying co-occurring disorders.
+In the detox process, anticonvulsant medications, beta-blockers, or benzodiazepines can be administered to minimize withdrawal symptoms.

 Medical Detox for Benzodiazepines

-The danger of these drugs comes in the fact that they build up in the brain over time, as that it the way they were designed to work.
-When a person abruptly stops using them, it can wreak potentially life-threatening damage on the brain, and usually requires a medical detox to safely withdraw from.
+The danger of these prescription sedatives comes in the fact that they build up and make changes to the user’s brain chemistry over time, as that is the way they were designed to affect the central nervous system.
+When a person abruptly stops using them, it can wreak potentially life-threatening damage on the brain, and usually requires medical detox to safely withdraw from.

 - It can take the body up to 40 hours to eliminate half the dose a person takes of Xanax at any given time.